europeana/assembla-to-jira/README.md

 For the time being components have not yet been implemented.

+According to the Assembla API Documentation: `Ticket components API is deprecated.
+Please use custom fields.`

 ## Markdown

 The [Assembla markdown](http://assemble.io/docs/Cheatsheet-Markdown.html) syntax is differeent from [JIRA Markdown](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all).
 Therefore, the certain markdown notations need to be translated ast push follows.